MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 Another choice I'll make up front is that I will use **8 point font** unless I need something bigger (probably the point labels will be larger).

+Next, I've listed some styling options I will use for each of our layers:

 ### States

 **Text Tab**